Best Doctor For Male Infertility Treatment In Delhi

-Both partners should be fertile to achieve pregnancy, thus in cases of infertility, various tests are performed to identify the exact cause.
-In some cases, the cause cannot be identified.
-Following are the various diagnostic techniques used for diagnosing male infertility:
+Both partners should be fertile to achieve pregnancy.
+Thus in cases of infertility, various tests are performed to identify the exact cause.
+In some instances, male infertility tests cannot identify the cause.
+Following are the different diagnostic techniques used for diagnosing male infertility:

-• Physical evaluation: The doctor will physically evaluate the reproductive organ and would try to ascertain if there is any swelling in the testes.
-Various queries related to lifestyle habits, medical history or family history may be asked by the doctor.
+• Physical evaluation: The doctor will physically evaluate the reproductive organ and try to ascertain any swelling in the testes.
+The doctor may ask various queries related to lifestyle habits, medical history or family history.

-• Sperm analysis: This is one of the most important tools for diagnosing male infertility.
-The semen of the patient is collected, and the number of sperms, morphology, and mobility is analyzed.
-The semen is also tested for the presence of ay infection.
-Sperm analysis is done through a series of test to arrive at an accurate conclusion as the sperm in different samples may vary.
+• Sperm analysis: This is one of the essential tools for diagnosing male infertility.
+The semen of the patient is collected, and the number of sperms, morphology, and mobility are analyzed.
+The semen is also tested for the presence of any infection.
+Sperm analysis is done through a series of tests to arrive at an accurate conclusion, as the sperm in different samples may vary.

-• Other tests: Various other tests are also advised by the doctor to precisely diagnose the cause of infertility in a particular patient.
-These tests include genetic test, a biopsy of testes, ultrasound of scrotum, level of reproductive hormones, and pre-ejaculation urinalysis.
+• Other tests: The doctor advises various other tests to precisely diagnose the cause of infertility in a particular patient.
+These tests include a genetic test, a biopsy of the testes, an ultrasound of the scrotum, the level of reproductive hormones, and pre-ejaculation urinalysis.

 IGNORING MALE INFERTILITY

-Male infertility, unlike female infertility, is not taken seriously despite the research have proved that almost in 40-50% of the cases, the pregnancy is not achieved due to the problem in males.
-It is interesting to note that in the last three or four decades, there are no new diagnostic techniques emerged to exactly diagnose male infertility; the world is still using the old aged method of counting the sperms on slides.
-Sidelining the thought of male infertility will bring frustration, depression, and embarrassment that results in a devastating effect on the marriage life.
-The need of the hour is to consult male infertility with the experts who are highly experienced in providing treatment and counseling for managing male infertility.
-Dr. Manu Rajput and Dr. Kanu Rajput are amongst the Best Ayurvedic Sexologist in Delhi , Gurgaon and NCR region.
-Take prior appointment to avoid inconvenience and to have a hassle-free experience.
+Unlike female infertility, male infertility is not taken seriously.
+Even though the researchers have proved that almost in 40-50% of the cases, pregnancy is not achieved due to the problem in males.
+Interestingly, no new diagnostic techniques emerged to diagnose male infertility; the world is still using the old method of counting sperm on slides.
+Sidelining the thought of male infertility will bring frustration, depression, and embarrassment, devastatingly affecting the marriage life.
+The need of the hour is to consult male infertility experts who are highly experienced in providing treatment and counselling for managing male infertility.
+Dr. Manu Rajput and Dr. Kanu Rajput are amongst the Best Ayurvedic Sexologist in Delhi, Gurgaon, and NCR region.
+Make a prior appointment to avoid inconvenience and to have a hassle-free experience.